ocaml/v2.ocaml.org/site/learn/tutorials/debug.md

 Uncaught exception: Not_found
 (ocd)
 ```
-Self explanatory, is'nt it?
+Self explanatory, isn't it?
 So, you want to step backward to set the
 program counter before the time the exception is raised; hence type in
 `b` as *backstep*, and you get